The Trinity in the Old Testament

 God in the plural

-And Isaiah 54,5 proclaims: For thy Maker is thine husband; the LORD of hosts is his name; and thy Redeemer the Holy One of Israel; The God of the whole earth shall he be called.
-The word used for Maker is plural in Hebrew.
+And Isaiah 54,5 proclaims: For thy Maker is thine husband; the Lord of hosts is his name; and thy Redeemer the Holy One of Israel; The God of the whole earth shall he be called.
+The word used for Maker is plural in Hebrew, and there's a hint that the Maker and the Redeemer are different persons.

 In the subsequent chapter, Genesis 49,23-25, a similar triple blessing is give: But [Joseph's] bow abode in strength, and the arms of his hands were made strong by the hands of the mighty God of Jacob; (from thence is the shepherd, the stone of Israel:) Even by the God of thy father, who shall help thee; and by the Almighty, who shall bless thee with blessings of heaven above, blessings of the deep that lieth under, blessings of the breasts, and of the womb.